-Powerstock itself is an attractive and very ancient village mentioned in The Domesday Book; standing on a mound above the village its imposing church dates from Norman times.
-There are two pubs, The Three Horseshoes and The Marquess of Lorne offering good, Dorset produced food, within walking distance of the cottages.
+Powerstock itself is an attractive and very ancient village mentioned in The Domesday Book.
+Standing on a mound above the village its imposing church dates from Norman times.
+There are two pubs, The Three Horseshoes and The Marquess of Lorne, offering good, Dorset-produced food, within walking distance of the cottage.

 Entrance into small lobby.

 Living Room/Dining Room with two sofas, fireplace containing a wood burning stove and dining table/chairs.